-A student may use varied methods to respond to a test, including written, typed, signed, and verbal responses.
-A test administrator or proctor may record or transcribe student responses to the format required by the test.

-- Students must be told the amount of space into which the response will be recorded or transcribed.
+- A student may use varied methods to respond to a test, including written, typed, signed, and verbal responses.
+A test administrator or proctor may record or transcribe student responses to the format required by the test. - Students must be told the amount of space into which the response will be recorded or transcribed.
 Recorded or transcribed responses must accurately reflect the response of the student, without addition or enhancement by the test administrator or proctor.
-Copies must be erased or destroyed after the responses have been transcribed. - If a student provides a verbal or signed response, the test administrator or proctor must ask the student to indicate punctuation and the spelling of words that he or she is not completely certain that the student can spell (i.e., words not on the Dolch word list for the grade level tested).
-The student may review the written material and direct the test administrator or proctor on editing the response. - If a student taking a paper-based ELA Writing test provides a typed response, transcription of the response into the paper-based test is not required.
-Directions for returning typed ELA Writing responses are included on pages 37-38 of this guide. - A student may use speech-to-text technology to record responses.
+Copies must be erased or destroyed after the responses have been transcribed. - If a student provides a verbal or signed response, the test administrator or proctor must ask the student to indicate punctuation, capitalization, and the spelling of words that he or she is not completely certain that the student can spell (i.e., words not on the Dolch word list for the grade level tested).
+The student may review the written material and direct the test administrator or proctor on editing the response. - If a student taking a paper-based ELA Writing test provides a typed response, transcription of the response onto the paper-based test is not required.
+Directions for returning typed ELA Writing responses are included on pages 146-147. - FDOE recommends that when transcribing a student response from one medium to the regular print test and answer book that one adult transcribes the response and another adult confirms the transcription. - A student may use speech-to-text technology to record responses.
 Information for using speech-to-text technology is found in the Speech-to-Text Policies document on the portal. - A student may provide responses using a mouse, keyboard, or assistive technology that uses either device. - A student may use a computer or other device to provide responses. - A student may use a computer switch or pointing device to provide responses. - A student may use a communication device to provide responses. - A test administrator or proctor may check periodically to be sure that a student is entering answer choices correctly on a computer-based or paper-based test. - A student may use special paper such as raised-line, shaded-line, or color-coded.
 Responses must be transcribed from the special paper to the format required by the test.